The Same Old Faces | January 17, 2013

 I think this argument holds some water.
 After all the networked society favours people with the biggest networks, and one way to do this is to have been there from the start.
 Starting conditions mater and various scientific experiments have shown that the artists at top of a randomised list end up becoming dominant, irrespective of the quality of their work.

-The funny thing is that I’m constantly reading articles or sitting in conferences listening to people I’d not heard of 2-3 years ago, and the things they have to say are pretty good.
+The funny thing is that I'm constantly reading articles or sitting in conferences listening to people I'd not heard of 2-3 years ago, andwhat they have to say is super interesting.

 I think a lot of this has to do with the perception of time on the Internet.
 It can take years for people to graduate from writing a few blogs posts to taking their first steps on stage.
 By the time this happens—if you’ve been paying attention—they already feel like one of the “usual suspects”.

-Interestingly I’ve had conversations with at least 3 speakers who on their second or third talk ever, were already being lumped in with the “same old faces”.
-I’ve seen this happen many more time, so it would seem that you really can’t win.
+Interestingly I've had conversations with at least 3 speakers who on their second or third talk ever, were already being lumped in with the "same old faces".
+So I think more and more people are breaking through.
+People just seem to become part of the "establishmen"t much quicker than they used to.